KevinMcD25/MIS352GroupKEAH/README.md

 # MIS352GroupKEAH
-This is the MIS 353 Rep for ( Kevin McDonald, Eric Scull, Andrew Taughinbaugh, and Hayden Rhodes
+This is the MIS 353 Repo for ( Kevin McDonald, Eric Scull, Andrew Taughinbaugh, and Hayden Rhodes

 **Project Overview**